 by Stephanie Chandler, CEO, Nonfiction Authors Association

-While advertising can seem like a risky expense, if done right it should pay for itself multiple times over.
-Not surprisingly, these days online ads account for a major portion of modern advertising, with digital ads alone already accounting for 54% of ad spending in 2021, according to Statista.com.
+While advertising can seem like a risky expense, it should pay for itself multiple times over if done right.
+Not surprisingly, online ads account for a major portion of modern advertising these days, with digital ads alone already accounting for 54% of ad spending in 2021, according to Statista.com.
 The goal is to convert clicks by browsers into sales of your book.
 Make sure you build an advertising budget into your author-business.

 Leading the pack in online ads is Amazon’s Sponsored Product Ads program, which consists of campaigns that advertise your book in relevant areas across Amazon’s site.
 These produce great results for many nonfiction authors.
 There are two types of ads:

 • Keyword-based ads where you choose words and phrases you want to target for your ads.

 • Automatic ads that allow Amazon’s algorithms to manage the targeting of your ads.

 I’ll be focusing on automatic targeted (pay-per-click) ads in this post.

 How to Set Up Automatic Targeted Amazon Pay-Per-Click Ads

 1. Log in to KDP.
 Start by going to your Kindle publisher account and logging in: https://kdp.amazon.com.